onehippo/ckeditor/README.md

 Deployment command:

-    > mvn clean deploy
+    mvn clean deploy

-### Branches for external plugins

-The Git repository of each external plugin is available as a remote named after the plugin.
-Its master branch is available locally as `<plugin>/master`.
-For example, the CodeMirror master branch is available locally as `codemirror/master`.
-This allows easy Hippo-specific modifications of the plugin code, if needed.
+## External plugin management

 Only a part of each external plugin's code has to be included in the Hippo CKEditor build, i.e. the part that should to into the CKEditor subdirectory `plugins/XXX`.
 The history of that part is kept in a branch `XXX/plugin` and included as a subtree merge under the directory `plugins/XXX`.

-For example, all CodeMirror plugin code is located in the branch `codemirror/master` under the directory `codemirror`.
+For example, say all CodeMirror plugin code is located in a remote branch `codemirror/master` under the directory `codemirror`.
 All commits that affect that subdirectory are kept in the branch `codemirror/plugin`.
 The code in the branch `codemirror/plugin` is then included in a Hippo CKEditor branch under the directory `plugins/codemirror`.

+### Remotes for existing plugins

+After cloning this repository, add remotes for the upstream CKEditor repository and repositories of external plugins:

+    git remote add -f upstream            https://github.com/ckeditor/ckeditor-dev.git
+    git remote add -f upstream-codemirror https://github.com/w8tcha/CKEditor-CodeMirror-Plugin.git
+    git remote add -f upstream-youtube    https://github.com/fonini/ckeditor-youtube-plugin.git
+    git remote add -f upstream-wordcount  https://github.com/w8tcha/CKEditor-WordCount-Plugin.git

-## Adding a new external plugin
+### Adding a new external plugin

-The following example adds a fictitious external plugin called 'example' to the Hippo CKEditor 4.3.x build.
+The following example adds a fictitious external plugin called 'foo' to the Hippo CKEditor 4.3.x build.
 Its Git repository contains a subdirectory `code` that should go into the CKEditor directory `plugins/example`.

+First add the remote repository of the example plugin to your local Git repository:

-    > git remote add example <remote url>
+    git remote add -f upstream-foo <remote url>

-    > git fetch example
+Second, create a local branch for the master branch of the plugin:

-    > git checkout -b example/master example/master
+    git checkout -b foo/master upstream-foo/master

+Then create a separate branch 'foo/plugin' for the part of the plugin that should go into the 'plugins' directory of CKEditor.
+In our example that's everything in the subdirectory 'code':

-    > git subtree split --prefix=code/ -b example/plugin
+    git subtree split --prefix=code/ -b foo/plugin

+Finally, add the extracted part of the plugin to the 'plugins' directory of CKEditor:

-    > git checkout hippo/4.3.x
+    git checkout hippo/4.3.x
-    > git read-tree --prefix=plugins/example/ -u example/plugin
+    git read-tree --prefix=plugins/foo/ -u foo/plugin

-Add the 'example' plugin to the file `dev/builder/build-config.js` to include it in the Hippo CKEditor build.
+Add the 'foo' plugin to the file `dev/builder/build-config.js` to include it in the Hippo CKEditor build.

+### Updating an external plugin

+The following example updates the 'foo' plugin with the latest changes from upstream.

+First get the changes:

+    git checkout upstream-foo/master
+    git pull

+Then create a branch 'foo/new-plugin' with the new plugin code:

+    git subtree split --prefix=code/ -b foo/new-plugin

+Now rebase the old plugin code onto the new plugin to avoid merge conflicts:

+    git checkout foo/new-plugin
+    git rebase foo/plugin

+Then merge the new plugin code into the plugin branch:

+    git checkout foo/plugin
+    git merge foo/new-plugin

+Now we can include the updated plugin into the CKEditor tree.
+First remove the existing plugin from the CKEditor plugins directory:

+    git checkout hippo/4.3.x
+    rm -rf plugins/foo
+    git commit -a -m 'Remove foo plugin version 1'

+Next, add the updated plugin from the branch again:

+    git read-tree --prefix=plugins/foo/ -u foo/plugin

+Push the changes in both the CKEditor branch and the plugin branch, so it's clear what the history is of the included plugin.

+    git checkout hippo/4.3.x
+    git push
+    git checkout foo/plugin
+    git push

+Finally, remove the new plugin branch since it is no longer needed:

+    git branch -D foo/new-plugin

 ## The remainder of this file contains the unmodified CKEditor README